CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Experimental Setup

 \subsection{Model Setup}

 In our experiments, we used WavLM-base+~\footnote{https://github.com/microsoft/unilm/tree/master/wavlm} \cite{9814838} as the feature extractor.
-Instead of relying only on the final layer, we applied a learnable weighted sum over all feature layers to obtain the final representation \cite{yang21c_interspeech}.
-This representation was then passed on to a simple two-layer linear classifier.
+We applied a learnable weighted sum over all feature layers to obtain the final representation \cite{yang21c_interspeech}, then passed it on to a simple two-layer linear classifier.
 We trained all models using AdamW \cite{loshchilov2019decoupledweightdecayregularization} optimizer with a learning rate of 1e-4 and a batch size of 32.